 In a one seat canoe, you’re skipper and crew, just messing about on the river.
 Josh Macrae

-My kayak waits in the garage: deflated, rolled and strapped to folding trolley – the kind porters use to ferry grain sacks round a warehouse – next to the M&S bag for life that houses air pump, manometer, inflatable seats and sundries that enhance my hours afloat.
+My kayak lives in the garage.
+Deflated, rolled and strapped to a folding trolley of the kind used by porters to move sacks round a warehouse, it waits by the M&S bag for life housing air pump, manometer, inflatable seats and sundries that enhance my hours afloat.

-Over a nearby dining chair, up-ended and stowed till the next Steel City House banquet, two gilets jaunes are draped.
+Over a nearby dining chair, up-ended and stowed till the next Steel City House banquet, a pair of gilets jaunes are draped.
 They double up as buoyancy aids.
 Today I need just the one.
-Easier to wear than carry, I slip it over t-shirt.
-I grab bag, Jasper and lead in one hand, tilt trolley with the other, then split the scene.
+Easier to wear than carry, I slip it over my t-shirt.
+I grasp M & S bag and lead – Jasper on the other end – with one hand, tilt the trolley with the other, and split the scene.

 Fast as I can, man.

 It’s two minutes to the bus stop at the end of our road, another two till arrival of Skylink East Midlands by way of Long Eaton.
 A flicker of ire when, after showing senior citz bus pass, I’m asked eighty pence for the woofer, a price hike of sixty percent.